onezerocompany/.github/CONTRIBUTING.md

 - Document as much of the code as possible (but keep it brief)
 - Be accompanied by a complete Pull Request template (loaded automatically when a PR is created).

-For changes that address core functionality or would require breaking changes (e.g. a major release), it’s best to open an Issue to discuss your proposal first.
-This is not required but can save time creating and reviewing changes.
+For changes that address core functionality or require breaking changes (aka, a major release), it’s best to open an Issue to discuss your proposal first.
+It is not required but can save time creating and reviewing changes.

 In general, we follow the [“fork-and-pull” Git workflow](https://github.com/susam/gitpr)